A Head Start on Collegiate Research

 310 Rooke Science Center

-Professor Erin Jablonski, interim dean of engineering
+Professor Erin Jablonski, associate dean of engineering

 230 Dana Engineering Building

 Interested students who have been admitted to the Class of 2026 should apply to be considered for the STEM Scholars Program by April 24, 2022.
 Use the link in the banner below.